techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 distribution.

-The project also highlighted the benefits of cross-cultural collaboration, with both American and Polish participants gaining insights into different work cultures and communication styles.
+The project also highlighted the benefits of cross-cultural collaboration, with American and Polish participants gaining insights into different work cultures and communication styles.

 The Hitachi Energy Team benefited from the fresh perspectives and practical solutions provided by the students, emphasizing the importance of continuous